 26. Golden Dox

-A Golden Dox will be friendly and warm, but the Dachshund side might inject a variable of stubbornness into the mix.
+The Golden Dox will undeniably be friendly and warm, but the Dachshund side might inject a variable of stubbornness into the mix.
 But their overall charm makes up for it.
+They can practically befriend any pet or human through their playfulness.

-Since the parent breeds are on opposite sides in terms of size and stature, there will be plenty of variation in a Golden Dox.
+Since the parent breeds are on opposite sides in terms of size and stature, there will be plenty of size variation in your Golden Dox.
 Some will stand less than a foot in height, others up to double that!
+It will all depend on the dog’s parentage.

 RECOMMENDED: 40 Dashing Dachshund Mixes